efeslab/agamotto/artifact/README.md

 ### 1. Reproduce the newly found bugs.

-First, we rerun all of the symbolic tests that we ran for our evaluation.
+First, we run all of the test cases that we used to symbolically explore our test applications, as we did for the evaluation in our paper.

 The `run_*_eval.sh` scripts are wrappers which execute <span style="font-variant:small-caps;">Agamotto</span>
 with the appropriate command line parameters required.